 “The biggest thing is reduced fetching and improved robot attachment times.
-We were fetching fresh two-year-olds the first two to three weeks of lactation, but for the pre-fresh group, we got that down under a week.
+We were fetching fresh two-year-olds the first two to three weeks of lactation, but for the pre-fresh Udder Comfort group, we got that down under a week.
 That’s huge,” Lingen confirms.
-“By softening the first-calf heifers right into calving, udders went through fewer changes in the first 10 days, for greater efficiency in the robots.
+“By softening the first-calf heifers right into calving, we saw greater efficiency in the robots.
 The backpack made it easy to do pre-fresh groups in lockups.”

 At Beer Farms and Cattle Co., Berne, Indiana, the Beers raise and sell fresh heifers, calving 200 two-year-olds monthly.
 They strictly milk two-year-olds for up to 21 days and average 150 to 160,000 SCC.
 They have been using the spray gun in the parlor for twice a day applications for five to seven days after calving.

 “Dairies continue to get more milk per cow, and we find ways to supply them with heifers that continue to get more milk.
 Starting lactations with this product is part of that value,” Beer explains.
 “Udders are softer and more pliable, so we see improved quality in our heifers, and they are free to reach their genetic potential with a three- to four-pound production increase by 14 days in milk.”